TuftsUniversity/high-usage-library-stats-alma-api/README.md

         The last step the script takes is to analyze each column (datetime)

-        to see how many of the volume&#39;s copies were on loan at that time.
+        to see how many of the volume's copies were on loan at that time.

         The important question the output will answer how often all copies of a given volumes